discoverygarden/dgi_image_discovery/README.md

 1. On the next page, in the "Media type" checkboxes, choose "Image".
 1. Click on "Save settings".

+If you are adding the field to more than one content type, you should choose "Re-use an existing field" on subsequent content types.

 ### Using the image in Views

 When configuring a content view, add and configure the virtual field